-Matakana is a very small wine region less than one hour's drive north of Auckland.
+Matakana is a very small premium wine region less than one hour's drive north of Auckland.

 Almost all the vineyards are on slopes, which helps to drain the clay soils.
-Traditionally a red wine growing region there are now some outstanding white wines - especially Chardonnay and Pinot Gris.
-However the classic red varieties of Merlot, Cabernet Sauvignon, Syrah, Pinotage, Pinot Noir and Sangiovese have shown consistent excellence
+Traditionally a red wine growing region there are also some outstanding white wines - especially Chardonnay and Pinot Gris.
+However the classic red varieties of Merlot, Cabernet Sauvignon, Syrah, Malbec and Sangiovese have shown consistent excellence

 The winemakers are a diverse community, approaching the business of making a living from wine in very different ways.
 Some sell most of the output through their winery/restaurant; others distribute their wine throughout New Zealand and overseas.
-Some of those featured here are open to the public and welcome your visit.
+Many featured here are open to the public and welcome your visit.

 Wine has been produced in the Matakana GI since at least the mid 1950’s, when Peter Unkovich and his wife Norma planted Siebel, Palomino and Baco 22A at Bay View Vineyard in Snells Beach.
 They gained a winemaking license in 1961.